gulang2019/gulang2019.github.io/_pages/about.md

 Siyuan Chen (陈思元 in Chinese) is a fourth-year, computer science major undergrad student at Peking University, advised by [Yun Liang](https://ericlyun.github.io/).
 Since in the summer of 2022, he has been working as a research intern at CMU, advised by [Phil Gibbons](http://www.cs.cmu.edu/~gibbons/).
 His research interest lies broadly in computer systems.
 Currently, he is working on machine learning systems to accelerate DNN's traning/inference by more efficient compilation/runtime optimizations.
 At free time, he is a keen lover of badminton and BP debate.

-<h2>Publications</h2>
+<h2>Publications</h2> (*Equal Contribution)

 Size Zheng*, **Siyuan Chen\***, Yun Liang.
-“COMB: Memory and Computation Coordinated Mapping of DNNs onto Complex Heterogeneous SoC”, in the proceedings of the Design Automation Conference (DAC-60), July 2023. (*Equal Contribution).
+“COMB: Memory and Computation Coordinated Mapping of DNNs onto Complex Heterogeneous SoC”, in the proceedings of the Design Automation Conference (**DAC-60**), July 2023.

 Size Zheng\*, **Siyuan Chen\***, Pedi Song, Renze Chen, Xiuhong Li, Shengen Yan, Dahua Lin, Jingwen Leng, Yun Liang.
-"Chimera: An Analytical Optimizing Framework for Effective Compute-intensive Operators Fusion", in Proceedings of the 29th international symposium on High Performance Computer Architecture (HPCA-29), February 2023. (*Equal Contribution).
+"Chimera: An Analytical Optimizing Framework for Effective Compute-intensive Operators Fusion", in Proceedings of the 29th international symposium on High Performance Computer Architecture (**HPCA-29**), February 2023.

 <h2>Preprints</h2>